j-holub/Node-MPV/readme.md

   * **playlistRemove** (index)

-     Removes the file at `index` from the playlist.
-If `index` is set to "current" the current file is removed and playback stops
+     Removes the title at `index` from the playlist.
+If `index` is set to "current" the current title is removed and playback stops

   * **playlistMove** (index1, index2)

-     Moves the file at `index1` to the position at `index2`
+     Moves the title at `index1` to the position at `index2`

   * **shuffle** ()